-4. Potential Consequences for Western River Schemes
+4. Potential Consequences for the Council's River Schemes

 Evidence from other southern hemisphere countries, particularly South Africa, suggest that sawfly damage could be a serious threat.
-Heavy defoliation of willows has already occurred in areas of Bay of Plenty, and Hawke's Bay, where the insect has been established for several years.
-Committee members may have already seen the attached newspaper clipping (see Attachment 1).
+Heavy defoliation of willows has already occurred in areas of Bay of Plenty, Poverty Bay and Hawkes Bay where the insect has been established for several years.